 Mike Humphries – US Scientific Director, Lung Cancer at Takeda Oncology

 Mike is a medical affairs professional with experience in pre and post launch activities.
 Expertise in precision medicine and small molecule therapeutics in oncology.

 Douglas Hurst, PhD – Associate Professor, Molecular & Cellular Pathology, The University of Alabama at Birmingham

 Prior to receiving his degrees, Dr. Hurst served in the US Navy as a SCUBA diver and nuclear mechanic.
 After completion of his PhD in Biochemistry, he moved to the University of Alabama at Birmingham.
 In 2010, he became an Assistant Professor in the Department of Pathology where his current studies are focused on understanding the molecular mechanisms of breast cancer metastasis.

-Fiorella Magani – Project Leader, Boston Consulting Group
+Fiorella Magani, PhD – Project Leader, Boston Consulting Group (BCG)

-Fiorella been working with BCG since graduating in 2018.
-She lives in Washington DC, and through her job in consulting I have helped government agencies tackle global health related issues (such as access to medicines in developing countries) and helped multiple pharmaceutical companies better develop oncology drugs, medicines for rare diseases, distribute global vaccines, and improve their commercial strategies.
+Fiorella has been working with BCG since graduating in 2018.
+She lives in Washington DC, and through her job in consulting she has helped government agencies tackle global health related issues, and has helped multiple pharmaceutical companies improve their drug discovery processes for oncology and rare diseases, distribute global vaccines, and evolve their commercial strategies.

 Jenean O’Brien, PhD – Assistant Professor, Biology, College of St. Scholastica